h5md/h5md/h5md.rst

 * Simulation box information

   Some information on the simulation box geometry could be included.
-As a minimal suggestion: box_origin = basis point in the D dimensions (lowest value reached by the position) , box_size (total linear size in each dimension)
+The lower and upper coordinates of the box are already found as attributes to the position/coordinates dataset.
+More ?

 * Topology